reframe-hpc/reframe/docs/regression_test_api.rst

         bar = fixture(ComplexFixture, variants=range(300,310))
         ...

-  A parent test may also specify the value of different variables in the fixture class to be set before its instantiation, where these variables must have been declared in the fixture class with the :func:`~reframe.core.pipeline.RegressionMixin.variable` built-in.
+  A parent test may also specify the value of different variables in the fixture class to be set before its instantiation.
+  Each variable must have been declared in the fixture class with the :func:`~reframe.core.pipeline.RegressionMixin.variable` built-in, otherwise it is silently ignored.
-  This variable specification is equivalent to deriving a new class from the fixture class, and setting these variable values in the class body of the newly derived class.
+  This variable specification is equivalent to deriving a new class from the fixture class, and setting these variable values in the class body of a newly derived class.
   Therefore, when fixture declarations use the same fixture class and pass different values to the ``variables`` argument, the fixture class is interpreted as a different class for each of these fixture declarations.
   See the example below.